 5. Cabalgata del Fuego

 The fire parade is held on March 19th in calle Colon and normally starts at 7PM.
-But as I would recommend with any event during Las Fallas: do check the links I suggest at the end of this article or ask locals to double check dates and times.
+But as I would recommend with any event during the Las Fallas festival: do check the links I suggest at the end of this article or ask locals to double check dates and times for last minute changes.

 6. La Crema

 burning of the falla at the Plaza del Ayuntamiento – as everything during Las Fallas it comes with a lot of fireworks